 Sea spurge is a hardy European shrub that thrives in coastal areas.
-It has multiple stems that are often reddish at the base, and its spiky, tightly-packed blue/green leaves are 4-20mm long and 1-16mm wide.
+It has multiple stems that are often reddish at the base, and it's spiky, tightly-packed blue/green leaves are 4-20mm long and 1-16mm wide.
 Green flowers bloom at the stem tips from September to May and the flower stems die off each year.
 The milky sap that oozes from broken stems is toxic to people and animals.
 The plants grow to about one metre tall in dense clusters overseas.
-Plants found in New Zealand were up to about 40 cm tall
+Plants found in New Zealand, were up to about 40 cm tall.

-Sea spurge could establish almost anywhere along the New Zealand coastline.
+Sea currents are likely to carry the seeds from Australia to the west coast of both North and South Islands.
+However, sea spurge could establish almost anywhere along the New Zealand coastline.
+Sea spurge is most likely to grow around beach debris washed up during storms.
 It looks similar to the rare native shore spurge, Euphorbia glauca, and New Zealand linen flax, Linum monogynum.
-However, native shore spurge has reddish flowers and much larger leaves that are 30-80mm long, while the stems of New Zealand linen flax are not reddish at the base.
+However, native shore spurge has reddish flowers and much larger leaves that are 30-80mm long, while the stems of New Zealand linen flax are not reddish at the base and do not ooze milky sap when broken.
 The New Zealand Plant Conservation Network website has photos of all these plants.

-Biosecurity New Zealand exotic pest and disease line 0800 80 99 66 www.biosecurity.govt.nz
+Biosecurity New Zealand exotic pest and disease line

+www.biosecurity.govt.nz/seaspurge